LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 4. Profile visibility set to public and fully searchable

-Navigate to Settings → Visibility → Profile viewing options.
-Confirm your profile is set to Public and that all sections are visible to people outside your network, including those not logged into LinkedIn.
-This is what enables your profile to appear in Google search results for your name and target keywords.
-Many professionals unknowingly have this toggled off after a privacy scare, which completely removes them from external search.
+Navigate to Settings → Visibility → Profile viewing options and confirm your profile is set to Public with all sections visible to people outside your network, including those not logged into LinkedIn.
+This setting controls whether your profile appears in Google search results for your name and target keywords - one of the most significant discovery channels for professionals who rank well on LinkedIn.

 5. Location set to your target market city